danaevenhaim/testing-app/testFile.md

-THIs is A tEsT filE
+thIs is A tEsT filE

 IT HAS some lines